 3. Our internet, something I can’t cut as a work-from-home professional, had been slowly increasing in price throughout the year.
 I called the company and asked them to be locked at the introductory rate if they wanted to keep my business.
 After speaking to three customer service representatives for more than an hour, they gave me my price.
 Savings: $20/month

-4. Supersoldier and all three boys take a packed breakfast and lunch to work every day.
-Savings: who-knows-how-much as Supersoldier stays in the office for lunch instead of eating the much-tastier-than-Michelle-can-make-food offered by a variety of local restaurants
+4. Super-Spouse and all three boys take a packed breakfast and lunch to work every day.
+Savings: who-knows-how-much as Super-Spouse stays in the office for lunch instead of eating the much-tastier-than-Michelle-can-make-food offered by a variety of local restaurants

-5. When we first moved to our current duty station, I spent a full day pricing out our list of 100 most purchased grocery and cleaning items at the commissary (military grocery store), Costco (my happy place), Aldi (discount grocer that now offers tons of organic and GMO-free options) and one local grocery store.
-I priced each item per unit, and I factored in the food tax of our state at the non-military grocery stores and the commissary surcharge and tip at the commissary store.
+5. When we first moved to our current duty station, I spent a full day pricing out our list of 100 most purchased grocery and cleaning items at Costco (my happy place), Aldi (discount grocer that now offers tons of organic and GMO-free options) and one local grocery store.
+I priced each item per unit, and I factored in the food tax of our state.
 And then I made a list of where each item was the cheapest.
 Although I don’t coupon as heavily as I should, simply by shopping only for the items we need where they are the cheapest (sometimes by 30 or 40 PERCENT!), we maximize our grocery budget and feed our family of five-going-on-six as healthy as possible on the fewest dollars.
 Savings: $60+/month WITHOUT coupons, simply by shopping intentionally

-6. We minimize gas by shopping at the commissary once a month, shopping at Costco once a month and utilizing a large stand-up freezer and our local grocer and farmers’ markets in the in-between.
+6. We minimize gas by shopping at Costco once a month and utilizing a large stand-up freezer and our local grocer and farmers’ markets in the in-between.
 Savings: $10/extra trip in my SUV, or $20 - $40/month if we visited each store weekly or semi-monthly

 7. We cancelled all subscriptions, even small $2 monthly ones, that were extraneous or unnecessary.
 Savings: $10/month (this could be HUGE for families with gym memberships or Audible subscriptions that never get used)